daranzolin/daranzolin.github.io/_posts/2021-07-31-modeling-video-game-completions.markdown

 <img src="/img/lmmargins.png" alt="lmmargins" align="center"/>

 Hmmm, that doesn't look totally linear.
 The fit consistently *underestimates* hours to complete with short games (0-10 hours), but then consistently *overestimates* hours to compleete with medium games (10-50 hours).
-Let's venture some nonlinear quadratic and cubic models instead:
+Let's venture some polynomial quadratic and cubic models instead:

 {% highlight r %}
 qm1 <- lm(hrs_to_comp ~ poly(hrs_to_beat, 2), data = gametimes)